SajeelHussain/excel-data-analysis-ibm/README.md

 # excel-data-analysis-ibm
-abs, materials, and certificate from IBM's Excel Basics for Data Analysis course.
+Labs, materials, and certificate from IBM's Excel Basics for Data Analysis course.